containers/nri-plugins/docs/resource-policy/policy/topology-aware.md

   - always run on shared CPU cores
 - `mixed`
   - by default eligible for exclusive and isolated allocation
-  - not eligible for either if `PreferSharedCPUs` is set to true
+  - not eligible for either if `preferSharedCPUs` is set to true
   - not eligible for either if annotated to opt out from exclusive allocation
   - not eligible for isolated allocation if annotated to opt out
 - `multi-core`